This website is for UK Healthcare Professionals only

 • Only 5.7% discontinued due to lack of efficacy and 5.1% due to adverse events efficacy and 5.1% due to adverse events6

 Study context: The final results of the prospective, multicentre, long-term (3.5 year) study of the efficacy/safety of BOTOX® for overactive bladder syndrome.
-The co-primary endpoints were the mean reduction in UI episodes per day and the proportion of patients reporting a positive response on the TBS, both at Week 12.
+The co-primary endpoints were the mean reduction in UI episodes per day and the proportion of patients reporting a positive response on the treatment benefit scale.
 In the overall population the most common AEs within the first 12 weeks of BOTOX® treatment were localised to the urinary tract.
 There was no evidence of increasing occurence of these AEs with repeat treatments, UTI was the most frequently reported AE.6

 Overall median duration of effect was 7.6 months6